Former Nazi camp secretary, 96, caught after skipping trial - NewsBreak

 Others incarcerated there included political prisoners, accused criminals, people suspected of homosexual activity and Jehovah’s Witnesses.

-More than 60,000 people were killed there by being given lethal injections, or being shot or starved.
+More than 60,000 people were killed there by being given lethal injections of gasoline or phenol directly to their hearts, or being shot or starved.
 Others were forced outside in winter without clothing until they died of exposure, or were put to death in a gas chamber.

 Comments / 0